mjc92/CopyNet/README.md

 Tested on Django
 - 19,000 lines of source code <-> annotation pairs

+## Task
-- task: generate comments / annotations from source code lines
+Generating human-like comments from raw source code lines
+- includes identifier/class/function name
+- number of arguments for a function method
+- describes what the function does

 ## How To Run